shaik1002/biggitlabbomb/doc/development/feature_flags/controls.md

 For an up to date list of feature flag commands see [the source code](https://gitlab.com/gitlab-com/chatops/blob/master/lib/chatops/commands/feature.rb).
-All the examples in that file must be preceded by `/chatops run`.
+Note that all the examples in that file must be preceded by `/chatops run`.

 If you get an error "Whoops!
 This action is not allowed.
 This incident will be reported." that means your Slack account is not allowed to